 Our on-line Warrior Class Training now includes not only our interactive lessons and skill certification, but also hours and hours of video training, audio seminars, slides shows and more developed by the Science of Strategy Institute over the last twenty years.

 Sun Tzu's book is one of the most valuable works in human history.
 It is also one of the most difficult to understand.
+All English translations are an approximation of the original Chinese, which is more like mathematical formulas that English sentences.
 Much of Sun Tzu's writing is based on concepts in traditional Chinese science and philosophy with which modern readers are unfamiliar.
 Read more about the keys to Sun Tzu.

 No book written in the conceptual ancient Chinese can be completely translated into English prose.
-The original Chinese has more in common with mathematical formulas than sentences.
+Most translations are based on manuscripts that are now considered incomplete.
+The translators usually are familiar with modern Chinese rather than ancient Chinese.
+Few translators understand the system of Chinese philosophy that underlies its system.
 Read more about translation problems here.

 Competition is now worldwide.
 This means that people all over the wolrd are being compared to one another.
 In the past, people could plan on staying with the same organizations for a lifetime, so they didn't worry about their competitive position every day.
 That world is gone forever.
 Today, we have to constantly evaluate our position in the workforce and make smarter decisions about how to improve our position.
 Read more about why today's world requires Sun Tzu's thinking.